- How is breast cancer in men treated?

 Neuropathy: Many drugs used to treat breast cancer, including the taxanes (docetaxel and paclitaxel), platinum agents (carboplatin, cisplatin), vinorelbine, erubulin, and ixabepilone, can damage nerves outside the brain and spinal cord.
 This can sometimes lead to symptoms (mainly in the hands and feet) such as numbness, pain, burning or tingling sensations, sensitivity to cold or heat, or weakness.
 In most cases this goes away once treatment is stopped, but it might last a long time in some men.

 Heart damage: Doxorubicin, epirubicin, and some other drugs may cause permanent heart damage (called cardiomyopathy).
 The risk of this occurring depends on how much of the drug is given, and is highest if the drug is used for a long time or in high doses.
 Doctors watch closely for this side effect.
 Most doctors check the patient's heart function (with a test like a MUGA or echocardiogram) before starting one of these drugs.
 They also carefully control the doses and watch for symptoms of heart problems, and may repeat the heart test to monitor heart function during treatment.
 If the heart function begins to decline, treatment with these drugs is stopped.
 In some patients, heart damage takes a long time to develop.
 They may not show signs of poor heart function until months or years after treatment ends.
-Heart damage from these drugs happens more often if the targeted therapy drug trastuzumab is used as well, so doctors are more cautious when these drugs are used together.
+Heart damage from these drugs happens more often if other drugs can cause heart damage, such as trastuzumab and other drugs that target HER2 are used as well, so doctors are more cautious when these drugs are used together.

 Hand-foot syndrome: Certain chemo drugs, such as capecitabine and liposomal doxorubicin, can irritate the palms of the hands and the soles of the feet.
 This is called hand-foot syndrome.
 Early symptoms include numbness, tingling, and redness.
 If it gets worse, the hands and feet can become swollen, uncomfortable, or even painful.
 The skin may blister and peel.
-There is no specific treatment, but these symptoms gradually get better when the drug is stopped.
+There is no specific treatment, although some creams may help.
+These symptoms gradually get better when the drug is stopped or the dose is decreased.
 The best way to prevent severe hand-foot syndrome is to tell your doctor when early symptoms come up, so that the drug dose can be changed.
 This syndrome can also occur when the drug 5-FU is given as an IV infusion over several days (not a common way to treat breast cancer).

 Increased risk of leukemia: Very rarely, certain chemo drugs can permanently damage the bone marrow, leading to a disease called myelodysplastic syndrome or even acute myeloid leukemia, a life-threatening cancer of white blood cells.
 When this happens it is usually within 10 years of treatment.
-In most men, chemo's benefits of helping to prevent breast cancer from coming back or extending life are likely to far exceed the risk of this serious but rare complication.
+For most men though, chemo's benefits of helping to prevent breast cancer from coming back or extending life are likely to far exceed the risk of this serious but rare complication.

 Feeling unwell or tired: Many people do not feel as healthy after chemotherapy as they did before.
 They often still feel body pain or achiness and a mild loss of physical functioning.
 They may only mention these very subtle changes when questioned closely.